elsehow/cycular/README.md

 log streams of data over time on a hyperlog

-items across multiple input streams are assigned [monotonic timestamps](https://www.npmjs.com/package/monotonic-timestamp), and batch-written to a [hyperlog](https://github.com/mafintosh/hyperlog), in which batches are causally linked through time.
+values across multiple [kefir](https://pozadi.github.io/kefir/) streams are assigned [monotonic timestamps](https://www.npmjs.com/package/monotonic-timestamp), and batch-written to a [hyperlog](https://github.com/mafintosh/hyperlog), in which batches are causally linked through time.

 ## example